-Fit an access guard to the combustion air inlet and take appropriate action to ensure that it remains unblocked.
+Fix an access guard (IP 20) into the wall for combustion air and take appropriate action to ensure that it remains unblocked.
+See national installation requirements for aeration & ventilation of buildings.

 WARNING: This model air heater is installed as a type B application and is designed to take air for combustion from the space in which it is installed.
 Do not restrict the combustion air intake.